YahorYeliseyenka/beautiful-scrapper-otodom/README.md

 ```
 # How it works

-    Scrapper creates \data directory and its subdirectories.
-Subdirectory name
+    Scrapper creates a '*\data' directory in the project folder.
+This
+    directory is used for storing the extracted data.
+Data is stored
-    depends on the user input parameters (e.g. \data\renting-flat-poznan).
+    in JSON files.
+The file names depend on the parameters entered
+    by the user (for example, '*\data\renting-flat-poznan.json').

-    Scraper downloads all pages from the category, goes through all pages, gets
+    Scraper loads all pages from a category, views each page, gets
-    a single offer and then gets inside to mine more info.
+    a single offer and then goes inside to collect data.
     Then it goes to another offer.
     Page by page.
     Category by category.

-    If otodom.pl block the query for pages, then scrapper will append this
+    If otodom.pl blocks page downloading, then scrapper appends it to the end
-    query to the end, to try it later.
+    of the queue, to try it later.s

-    Scrapper saves offers info in JSON format files in \data subdirectories.